The Tolerance Induction Program® (TIP)

 During this phase of your program, your provider will encourage you to try something new one day of every week!
 Stop reading food labels, eat cross-contaminated foods, and enjoy the final step towards food freedom.

-Tolerance Challenges ramp up your child's most allergic protein or proteins followed by a scheduled day to stress the immune system with a variability of protein exposure.
+Tolerance Challenges ramp up your most allergic protein or proteins followed by a scheduled day to stress the immune system with a variability of protein exposure.
 This is an important step in long-term Remission success.

 Tolerance Visit 1